RaceStreaming – FAQ

 Can I get audio from the car within the stream?

 Yes – If your camera has or is connected to a microphone and provides the audio track through the HDMI or USB connection, your stream will also include onboard audio from within your race car.
 When using multiple cameras, only the first connected camera will provide the audio track, as the second camera is displayed via PiP mode (Picture-in-Picture).
+You can connect a USB microphone directly to the StreamKit if you want a different audio source.
+The RaceStreaming Racing Cam is provided including a USB-A microphone, this microphone can be used in combination with any other camera to collect the audio from inside the race car.

 What is the expected latency of the live stream?

-Depending on your cellular coverage and the desired video quality, you will see the live stream from any Internet-connected device with between 1 and 4 seconds of latency.
-Connecting the RaceStreaming.com live stream to a YouTube stream will allow viewers to follow the stream with approximately a 5 to 10-second delay due to YouTube’s way of processing live streams.
+Connecting the RaceStreaming.com live stream to a YouTube stream will allow viewers to follow the stream with approximately a 3 to 5-second delay due to YouTube’s way of processing live streams.

 Can I use the stream for professional broadcasting?